coatyio/coaty-swift/README.md

 To build and run Coaty agents with the CoatySwift technology stack you need XCode 10.2 or higher.
 CoatySwift is available through [CocoaPods](https://cocoapods.org).
+Ensure you have installed **at least** version `1.8.4` of CocoaPods, i.e. running `pod --version` should yield `1.8.4` or higher.

-To install it, simply add the following line to your Podfile:
+To install the CoatySwift pod, simply add the following line to your Podfile:

 ```ruby
 pod 'CoatySwift'